 The facility location is 28 Alex Fraser Drive, Laverton North VIC 3026.

-A community information event was held on Monday 19th August from 6-8pm at the Laverton Community Hub.
+EPA held a community information event on Monday 19th August from 6-8pm at the Laverton Community Hub.
 Presentations and materials from the event are available in the supporting documents section of this page.

 A works approval is a statutory approval issued by EPA.
 It permits, subject to certain conditions, the construction of a plant (such as an industrial facility), installation of equipment or modification of a process.